Explore Bukchon Hanok Village Seoul South Korea

 Hanbok is the beautiful traditional dress of Koreans with bright colors, simple lines, and no pockets.
 And it looks so good in the pictures!

-Also, wearing Hanbok will give you free entrance to the places, so I recommend renting Hanbok for a day, visiting the village and the palaces for free.
+Also, wearing Hanbok will give you free entrance to the places, so I recommend renting Hanbok for a day, and visiting the village and the palaces for free.
 Read my Hanbok experience here.

 Tips: If you visit Seoul with your significant other, try the couple-themed Hanbok, just for fun.